 In order to ensure your proper registration and to prevent unauthorized registrations by third parties, you will receive an activation link by email after your registration to activate your account.
 Only after successful registration do we permanently store the data you have transmitted in our system.

 You can have us delete a user account once it has been created at any time, without incurring any costs other than the transmission costs according to the basic tariffs.
 A message in text form to the contact data mentioned under Section 1 (e.g. email, fax, letter) is sufficient for this.
-We will then delete your stored personal data unless we need to store it for the processing of orders or due to legal storage obligations.
+We will then delete your stored personal data insofar as we do not still need to store it for the processing of orders or due to legal storage and documentation obligations.

 3.6 Payment Service Provider